sdjournw/sdjournw/README.md

 # Hello, I'm Seth D Waters
 <a href="https://linkedin.com/in/sethdwaters"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a recent Desktop Analyst with a profound interest in technology and a dedication to solving complex problems.
+I'm a recent Desktop Support Analyst with a profound interest in technology and a dedication to solving complex problems.

 ## Objective